St Margaret's Academy

 St Margaret's Academy in Livingston, West Lothian, Scotland is a Catholic secondary school.
+It is one of two Catholic secondaries in the local authority area (the other being St Kentigern's Academy in Blackburn).

-The school serves Broxburn, East Calder and the areas of Livingston: Eliburn, Deans, Howden, Craigshill, Dedridge, Ladywell, Livingston Village and Knightsridge.
+The school serves Broxburn, East Calder and the areas of Livingston: Eliburn, Deans, Howden, Craigshill, Dedridge, Ladywell, Livingston Village, Anniesland and Knightsridge.

 History

 St Margaret's Academy opened in 1994 as the successor to St Mary's Academy in Bathgate and Our Lady's High School, Broxburn.
 In 1993 both schools, as two different entities, changed their name and uniform to Saint Margaret's.
-The school is set in the Howden area of Livingston in a prominent site near the town centre.
+The school is in the Howden area of Livingston near the town centre.

-The associated primary schools are St John Ogilvie Primary School in Deans, St Ninian's Primary in Dedridge and St Andrew's Primary in Craigshill, St Paul's Primary, East Calder, St Nicholas' Primary, Broxburn and Holy Family Primary in Winchburgh.